MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/basic.md

 # Basic
+> Simple Node.js workflow with GH Actions

 A simple CI flow to check and build a Node app using GitHub Actions.

-## Local commmands
+## Commmands

-Here are the commands we run locally:
+Here are the typical commands to run for a Node app.
+These should be run locally first and then added to a deploy pipeline so it can be run on every push.

 ```sh
 $ npm install